Ritanshu095/NLP/README.md

 # NLP
-This repository contains basics of NLP and Projects based on NLP
+This repository contains basics of NLP and Projects based on NLP.
+Updates coming soon....